adamkewley/mandel/README.md

 # mandel

-C++ GUI for vieeing a standard Mandelbrot set.
+C++ GUI for viewing a standard Mandelbrot set.

 ![screenshot](mandel-edited.gif)

-This is just a personal throwaway project, rather tan something serious.
+This is just a personal throwaway project, rather than something serious.
 I want to explore SDL2, OpenGL, and (maybe) OpenCL with a toy problem that is fairly well-defined.